 We formed Equus Energy, as a wholly-owned subsidiary of the Fund, to make investments in companies in the energy sector, with particular emphasis on income-producing oil & gas properties.
 In December 2011, we contributed \$250,000 to the capital of Equus Energy.
-On December 27, 2012 we invested an additional \$6.8 million in Equus Energy for the purpose of additional working capital and to fund the purchase of \$6.6 million in working interests in 129 producing and non-producing oil and gas wells, including associated development rights of approximately 21,120 acres situated on 13 separate properties in Texas and Oklahoma.
+On December 27, 2012 we invested an additional \$6.8 million in Equus Energy for the purpose of additional working capital and to fund the purchase of \$6.6 million in working interests in 132 producing and non-producing oil and gas wells, including associated development rights of approximately 21,620 acres situated on 13 separate properties in Texas and Oklahoma.
 The working interests range from a de minimus amount to 50% of the leasehold production of these wells.
 The wells are operated by a number of experienced operators such as Apache, Chesapeake, and Chevron, which has operating responsibility for leasehold interests in the Conger Field, representing approximately half of the producing well interests.
 The assets were purchased from Warren American Oil Company, LLC, a Tulsa-based oil & gas firm.
-Due to improved operating performance in the fourth quarter of 2013, an increase in proved developed producing reserves, and the estimated value of the acreage rights associated with certain working interests held in the Eagle Ford trend, the fair value of this holding increased from approximately \$6.9 million at December 31, 2012 to \$8.0 million at December 31, 2013.
+Due to production improvements and the increase in proved developed producing or proved developed producing behind-pipe reserves, all of which offset price declines in crude and natural gas during the year, the fair value of this holding increased to approximately \$9.8 million at December 31, 2014 from \$8.0 million at December 31, 2013.